MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 1. Choose the inactive record or discontinued items that you want to migrate.

-   Use the **Inactive records** section to inactive records or discontinued items that you want to migrate.
+   Use the **Inactive records** section to specify the inactive records or discontinued items that you want to migrate.
 By default, no inactive records or discontinued items are migrated.
-Sp, for example, if you wanted to migrate inactive customers, turn on the **Inactive Customers** switch.
+So, for example, if you wanted to migrate inactive customers, turn on the **Inactive Customers** switch.

 1. Choose the classes that you want to migrate as posting groups.